microsoft/code-with-engineering-playbook/docs/design/design-reviews/recipes/templates/feature-story-design-review.md

 > List any open questions/concerns here.

-## Additional References
+## Resources

-> List any additional references here including links to backlog items, work items or other documents.
+> List any additional resources here including links to backlog items, work items or other documents.